-Can't log in

-When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
-You may need to manually type http or https in the browser's address field.
+Can't log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
+You may need to manually type https in the browser's address field.

-If the password for the user root is lost, the device must be reset to the factory default settings.
-See Reset to factory default settings on page 71.
+If the password for the root account is lost, the device must be reset to the factory default settings.
+See Reset to factory default settings on page 56.